 After growing up listening to guitar-oriented music, such as rock and metal, Matt Snyder began playing guitar at the age of 13.
 A year into his musical career he joined School of Rock Doylestown, where he became a member of the Doylestown House Band.
 In his time at School of Rock Doylestown Matt was also accepted into the School of Rock AllStars program, where he toured the east coast from Florida to Connecticut.
 He even had the opportunity to play with famous musicians, such as Butch Trucks of The Allman Brothers Band.
 Matt enjoyed his time as a student at School of Rock so much that he decided to give back by becoming a guitar teacher so he could pass on his passion for music.
 Besides being a guitar teacher here in Doylestown, Matt also directs the Saturday Rock 101 group, as well as the school’s summer music camps.

-Morgan is a School of Rock Doylestown Alumni who graduated in August 2021.
-She grew up heavily influenced in Rock music from her parents, and being involved in various music extracurriculars.
-Starting School of Rock in 7th grade for guitar lessons, Morgan progressed throughout the school learning guitar, bass, vocals, and some keys, as well as performance programs and Houseband.
-Morgan is also the vocalist and guitarist of local all-girl punk band, Froggy.
-With this band, she has played many shows around the Philly area, and has played with Joe Talcum from the Dead Milkmen and has been on 93.3’s Preston and Steve show.
-Morgan has always considered School of Rock Doylestown to be her second home, and is so excited to return as assistant studio coordinator!
+Morgan is a guitar teacher, studio coordinator, and a School of Rock Doylestown graduate.
+She grew up heavily influenced by Rock music from her parents and active in various music extracurriculars.
+Starting School of Rock in 7th grade for guitar lessons, Morgan progressed throughout the school, learning guitar, bass, voice, and some piano, as well as performance programs and House-band.
+Morgan is active in the local music scene with her all-girl punk band Froggy (link) and is a professional musician.
+She played many shows around the area with Froggy, has played with Joe Talcum from the Dead Milkmen, has been on 93.3’s Preston and Steve show (link), and recently has a song in the soundtrack of the new movie Clerks 2 (link).
+She loves playing, listening and teaching music of different kinds and has always considered the School of Rock Doylestown to be her second home.

 Tony Billings is a guitar and bass teacher from Baltimore, MD.
 He moved to Philadelphia in 2019.
 Inspired to play guitar by watching his uncle as a young toddler, he’s been an avid fan of music all of his life.
 He first picked up the guitar at 13.
 While rock and metal have been his primary areas of interest, he developed a strong love for classical and jazz while studying music at Carroll Community College in Westminster, MD.
 After performing and touring in local bands for a few years, he continued touring the U.S. as a guitar technician for bands like Texas in July and The Ghost Inside.
 He strives to inspire and help upcoming generations to become the best they can be on their musical journey.